SimonYip22/Neural-Network-ICU-Deterioration-Predictor/notes.md

 	•	Cons
 	•	Slightly more effort to run and document.
 	•	You’ll need to make sure each script saves/loads from the right place (extra bookkeeping).

+2. “Adds class_weight=‘balanced’ for classification tasks to handle imbalanced labels”
+	•	In medical datasets, it’s common that one class is much rarer than the other (e.g., only 10% of patients deteriorate vs 90% don’t).
+	•	Without adjustment, the model may get lazy and just predict the majority class.
+	•	class_weight="balanced" tells LightGBM to automatically weight classes inversely proportional to their frequency.
+	•	Rare events get more weight in training.
+	•	Prevents the model from being biased toward the majority.
+	•	This is only applied for classifiers (i.e. max_risk and median_risk).
+	•	For regression (pct_time_high), class_weight doesn’t make sense, so it’s disabled: class_weight="balanced" if target != "pct_time_high" else None

+This is built into LightGBM.
+By default, it gives “split importance”, i.e.:
+	•	For each feature, count how many times it was used to split a decision tree.
+	•	Weight this by how much that split improved the model’s loss function.
+	•	Add up across all trees.

+👉 So the units are arbitrary scores — not probabilities, not percentages.
+They’re relative values that let you rank features.
+  	•	X-axis (“Importance”): You could make it clearer by labelling:
+"Relative importance (LightGBM split counts)".